Dynatrace-APAC/dynatrace-apac.github.io/workshops/aws-workshop-lab2.md

 Feedback Link: mailto:alliances@dynatrace.com
 Analytics Account: UA-175467274-1

-# 2. Modernize cloud workloads #2 - Move faster
+# 2. Modernize workloads for the cloud #2 - Move faster

 ## Objectives of this Lab